1. Learn Where Your Food Comes From

-Every year, about 50% of all food grown or raised in the United States is not consumed.
-That’s $160 billion of freshwater, land, fertilizer, and hard work that goes to waste.
-You probably already know how to “reduce, reuse, and recycle,” but maybe this will be the year that you finally learn how to compost.
+Every year, about 40% of all food grown or raised in the United States is not consumed.
+That translates to approximately 125 to 160 BILLION pounds of food each year.
+You probably already know how to “reduce, reuse, and recycle,” but maybe this will be the year that you learn how to compost.

 Don’t have the time or space?
-Check out our good friends and Charlestown neighbors Bootstrap Compost.
+Check out these great services - Bootstrap Compost or Black Earth Compost.
 They’ll haul away your kitchen scraps and bring you wonderfully luscious compost for your garden!

 If you find that you’re regularly throwing away a lot of extra food, remember that you can change the size of your delivery at any time to fit the needs of you and your family.
 Extended family visiting from out of town?
 Upgrade to a larger size and impress them with your bounty of organic produce!